Para-Lang/para-compiler/README.md

 #### Build the Executable and binaries

-This specified script will automatically build the project and create a dist and build folder containing all the binaries as well as the executable file.
-The build folder will contain the raw data and logs, meaning it is not intended for distribution.
-The dist folder will contain the distribution-ready data
+As previously stated, pyinstaller with a wrapper script will be used to generate the binaries for the Compiler.
+This script will automatically run the generation of source files, compilation and copying of data.

+To run the script simply use (Python3):
 ```bash
 python ./build-exe.py
 ```

-##### Installing Antlr
+After running the script, the `./build/` and `./dist/` folder will be generated.
+The build folder will contain the raw data and logs, while the dist folder will contain the distribution-ready binaries and data.

+### Installation

+To install Para-C, you can either use the pre-built installer for the specified version or build and install the compiler yourself.

 #### Build inno-setup installer for Windows

 Download inno-setup [here](https://jrsoftware.org/download.php/is.exe)

 Build inside this folder and use the inno-setup.iss file.
 The generated installer will be placed inside `./Output`

-### Installation

-To install Para-C, you can either use the pre-built installer for the specified version or build the compiler yourself.

 ### Setup